 Franga’s magic power is at its height in this enchanted dimension where he can turn the mists solid with a gesture and command the starlight to blaze down like blaster-fire on his foes.
 In return Smith and Yarol have their ray-guns and Jirel her blade.
 The sorceror plans to recover the Star Stone then torture and kill Jirel, Northwest Smith and Yarol before conquering the Earth.
 A running battle takes place through this bizarre realm and onto solid pathways that climb to the stars.
 Our trio of heroes also must contend with the undead, emaciated man-beast zombies that prowl the dark world.

 Just when everything seems hopeless for our comparative “good guys” Smith destroys the Star Stone, revealing that for millenia it has been a prison for alien beings of pure energy.
 They are fully aware of what’s been going on and so they destroy the evil Franga while restoring Northwest, Yarol and Jirel to their own time periods.
-We’re supposed to believe Smith and Jirel “fell in love” with each other during this brief adventure prompting a now- morose Northwest to try to escape his longing for her in booze and other intoxicants with his pal Yarol.
+We’re supposed to believe Smith “fell in love” with Jirel during this brief adventure prompting a now- morose Northwest to try to escape his longing for her in booze and other intoxicants with his pal Yarol.